Rock Radio Scrapbook

 Talent: JACK ANTHONY

-Station: CKLW Windsor, Ont.
+Station: CKLW Windsor, Ontario

 Date: December, 1972

-Time: 13:01
+13:01

-The Drake format came to KHJ Los Angeles in 1965 and Top 40 radio would never be the same again.
 The easy-going, personal approach that characterized Top 40 radio up to that point was ending.
 It was replaced by a no-nonsense, 'tight and bright' sound that was clean and streamlined.
 Everything was tightly formatted - songs, commercials, jingles and of course the deejays.
 Personality was out, liner notes were in.
 Deejays were told not only what to say, but how to say it (quickly) and when.
 Many top deejays were able to establish a personality within the confines of the tight format, but it wasn't easy.
 The beginning of the Drake era was to rock radio what the arrival of the Beatles was to rock music.
 It was a watershed moment.

 It was also successful, very much so.
 The format Georgia-born Bill Drake established at KHJ took that previously middle-of-the road station to the top of the ratings.
 So it was not surprising that RKO General, which also owned CKLW, hired Drake to turn that station around in 1967.

 The entire CKLW story cannot be told here.
 I would, however, recommend David Carson's excellent book on Detroit radio, "Rockin' Down the Dial."
-This detailed and well-written book covers the entire history of Detroit rock radio and can be purchased through Momentum Books of Troy, Mich.
+This detailed and well-written book covers the entire history of Detroit rock radio and can be purchased through Momentum Books of Troy, Michigan

 Rock Radio Scrapbook presents Jack Anthony at CKLW in 1972 here.